OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 One of the most common mistakes I've seen people make when starting this task was to try to configure too many things at the same time, without fully understanding what each tool brings to the table.
 In this blogpost I'm not gonna share any details and how to set things up (we have great documentation for that).
 Instead, I want this blogpost to work as a guideline/checklist that'll help you get this task done in an ordered fashion.

-We're gonna split this task into 3 well delimited stages:  **The Build**, **The Deployment** & **The Glue**.
-Each stage will have its own **end goal** that we are going to focus on.
+We're gonna split this task into 3 well delimited stages:  **The Build**, **The Deployment** & **The Integration**.
+Each stage will have its own **End Goal** that we are going to focus on.

 :::hint
 **Working with a teammate?**
 Stages **1** and **2** can we worked on in any order, because they won't be touching each other until we reach stage 3.
 This means that if you are working with a teammate on this integration, he could be focusing in stage **1** while you focus in stage **2** (you could even bet a beer to see who finishes first).
 :::

-### Stage 1: The build
+### Stage 1: The Build

 :::success
-**End goal**
-By the end of this stage, you should be able to run a successful build of your application, and as a result you should have a package of [any of the supported formats](https://octopus.com/docs/packaging-applications/supported-packages) that contains your build output.
+**End goal:** By the end of this stage, you should be able to run a successful build of your application, and as a result you should have a package of [any of the supported formats](https://octopus.com/docs/packaging-applications/supported-packages) that contains your build output.
 The package will only be sitting in a folder on your build agent for now.
 :::

 We are going to split this stage into 2 steps: